ardalis/DevIQ-gatsby/src/docs/design-patterns/outbox-pattern.md

 This creates a dual-write problem where you need to perform two operations atomically:

-1. Update the domain data in the application database
+1. Update the domain data in the application database (state)
 2. Send a message/notification to external systems

 Without a way to mitigate the risk of either operation failing, you run into the possibility of "zombie records" and "ghost messages."